The Efficient Preparation of Normal Distributions in Quantum Registers: Experimental Demonstrations

 \section{Experimental Demonstrations}

-In this section, we first present and analyze the results from running the MCMR version of the algorithm on the Honeywell System Model H0~\cite{pino2020demonstration}, and then present the results comparing various variants of the algorithm in numerical simulations.
+In this section, we first present and analyze the results from running the MCMR version of the algorithm on the Honeywell System Model H0~\cite{Pino_2021} and Honeywell System Model H1-2, then we present the results comparing various variants of the algorithm in numerical simulations, and finally we present a discussion of the fidelity of the algorithm in theoretically ideal conditions.